Reggae Owes Me Money: Release and reception

-The duo named the album Reggae Owes Me Money in reference to how they felt they had put so much work into reggae and were not being rewarded for it, saying that "reggae will always be our first loved music."
+The Ragga Twins named the album Reggae Owes Me Money in reference to how they felt they had put so much work into creating reggae music and were not being rewarded for it, commenting that "reggae will always be our first loved music."
 Dave Jenkins of International DJ Mag elaborated: "It wasn't an ironic or humorous title: after investing 10 years of soundsystem graft and deejay craft with London's Unity Sound, they felt they weren't getting the studio breaks they saw contemporaries such as Tippa Irie or Papa Levi enjoying."

-Reggae Owes Me Money was released on 10 April 1991.
+Reggae Owes Me Money was released on 7 May 1991.
 On 1 June, the album debuted and peaked number 26 on the UK Albums Chart, staying on the chart for five weeks, including two weeks in the top 40.
+The record also topped the Music Week Dance Albums chart for two weeks, prompting Von's, the studio it was recorded at, to print a congratulations message in Music Week.
 The reused singles "Ragga Trip" and "Illegal Gunshot" had already charted on the UK Singles Chart in 1990, peaking at numbers 76 and 51 respectively.
-In April 1991, a double A-side of "Wipe the Needle" and "Juggling" reached number 71, while "Hooligan 69" reached number 56 in July.
+In April 1991, a double A-side of "Wipe the Needle" and "Juggling" reached number 71, despite being predicted by chart sources to be the first ragga single to enter the top 40, while "Hooligan 69" reached number 56 in July.

 In a contemporary review for Select, Andrew Harrison highlighted the "weird" sound of the material, and commented that the "Ragga Twins are hit-and-miss exponents of the club 12-inch, so it's for the best that Reggae Owes Me Money is more of a greatest hits package than a genuine debut."
 He did however feel that the Ragga Twins' "ragga-House" style was more difficult to digest in album form than on twelve-inch singles, describing the record as "[v]ery hardcore indeed, and sometimes enough to make producers SUAD themselves sound mainstream."
+In his review for NME, Sherman praised the Ragga Twins for being unafraid to "show where they stand and make their voices heard".
+He highlighted the record's sound, rawness, and social themes "that many others would not have the courage to include in their search for the stars," concluding that the album "isn't a normal recording," but rather "two angry and frustrated men kicking their way out of your speaker boxes but doing it in a way that helps to wipe off some of the tar that has been brushed over the Ragga scene."
+In his article for Melody Maker, Lambert wrote that: "The recognisable dancehall antecedents of Flinty and Demon's vocals, cut up to fit Shut Up and Dance's rewrite-the-book hip hop style, is the most convincing and thought-provoking reggae fusion yet."